MatthewBCooke/Pathfinder/README.md

     2. Maximum Value.
 This will allow you to change at which value the points in the heatmap will become their most saturated (dark red).
 Setting 'Auto' will dynamically assign the maximum value to be equal to the value of the maximum grid.

+    3. Day: A day or range of days to use for calculating the heatmaps.
+(E.g. 1 or 3-6 or All)

+    4. Trial: A trial or range of trials on the above selected days.
+(E.g. All or 1-4 or 2)

 4. You can then click generate, and our software will plot a heatmap of your trial data.

 ![heatmap display](http://snyderlab.com/pathfinder/heatmap.jpg)

 ### (B) Search Strategy Analysis

 1. For search strategy analysis we have multiple options.
-To set your own strategy parameters, click custom.
+To set your own strategy parameters, click settings.

-2. (Custom) The settings button will spawn a parameters panel
+2. The settings button will spawn a parameters panel:

 ![settings parameters](http://snyderlab.com/pathfinder/settings.jpg)

 3. In the settings parameters pane, you can select and deselect any of the search strategies.
 Deselecting Strategies will remove them from consideration.
 You can also define the cutoff values for each strategy.
 For definitions of these values see Cooke et al., 2019, in preparation.

 4. Once you have chosen your parameters, be sure to select your tracking software.
-Ethovision, Anymaze, and Watermaze are currently supported.
+Ethovision, Anymaze, WaterMaze, and ezTrack are currently supported.

 5. You may then alter the main values to suit your data.
-Platform position, pool centre, and pool diameter can be automatically calculated for groups of non-probe trials tracked in Ethovision.
-For all other data you must manually define these values (Example: `Platform Position (x,y) | 6.53,-17.3`).
-Old platform position is only used when Perseverance is chosen in the Custom parameters pane.
+Platform position, pool centre, and pool diameter can be automatically calculated for groups of trials with a consistent single platform location.
+For all other data, you must manually define these values (Example: `Platform Position (x,y) | 6.53,-17.3`).
 For more in-depth explanations of these values, see Cooke et al., 2019, in preparation.

-6. There are 3 checkboxes above the **Calculate** button.
+6. There are 4 checkboxes above the **Calculate** button.
 The first, *Scale Values* is used to automatically scale the default values in an attempt to better match your data.
-This uses the Pixels/cm and the pool diameter to determine a constant C with which to multiply some parameters. (*Note: If you are using custom values, it is best to disable scaling*) The two other checkboxes enable manual categorization.
+This uses the Pixels/cm and the pool diameter to determine a constant C with which to multiply some parameters. (*Note: If you are using custom values, it is best to disable scaling*) The two following checkboxes enable manual categorization.
 Manual categorization can be used for trials in which our algorithm was unable to make a determination (**Manual categorization for uncategorized trials**) or for all trials (**Manual categorization for all trials**).
+The last checkbox enables the calculation of entropy for the trial.
+This requires MATLAB.

 ![manual categorization](http://snyderlab.com/pathfinder/manual.jpg)